-I designed some panels for the exhibition in Four Walls using my writing and layered images from sketchbooks, surface design and the graphic motifs I’d used in the paintings.
+I designed the interpretation panels for the exhibition in Four Walls using my poems, layered images from sketchbooks, and the graphic motifs I’d used in the paintings.

 Eye height is your main visual area for display as this is where the user will first engage.